About

 Hello and welcome.

-My broader research interests include women’s biographies; women’s networks; vocal works of the nineteenth and twentieth centuries; and the relationship between music and literature.
+My broader research interests include women’s biographies; the suffrage movements in England and Ireland; women’s networks; vocal works of the nineteenth and twentieth centuries; and the relationship between music and literature.

 If you would like to get in touch about my research, public speaking, or collaborative projects, please reach out via the contact page.